-MC questions (30 marks)
+Multiple Choice Questions (30 marks)

 Extended writing on unseen case study (50 marks)

 English Literature

 English can be combined with a wide range of other subjects.
 Obviously it complements other Arts subjects, but every year a significant number of students add English to Science subjects, to give their A level course a greater balance.